Ashirbad23/Multi-Branch-Office-Network-Setup/README.md

 ### General Requirements
 1. Subnetting must be used to allocate IP addresses efficiently for departments within each branch.
-2. Routing must be configured to enable communication between the two branches over the WAN link.
+2. Routing must be configured to enable communication between the three branches over the WAN links.
 3. Port Address Translation (PAT) must be implemented to provide internet access to all devices using a single public IP.
 4. The design must ensure scalability for future department additions.